 Aladdin.
 The Harlequin Theatre, Redhill.

-There was a palpable, excited fizz as the mask-wearing audience waited with bated breath for the curtain to draw back.
-The lights dimmed, revealing a suitably evil Abanazar, played by Nicole Faraday, who remained on the right side of caricature.
-She hissed and yelled at the audience with joyful venom, clearly relishing being the baddie and what a voice she has.
-The audience of course loved it, stamping their feet and booing with glee.
+There was a palpable, excited fizz from the mask-wearing audience as the lights dimmed revealing the stage and a suitably evil Abanazar, played by Nicole Faraday, who remained throughtout on the right side of caricature.
+She hissed and yelled at the audience with joyful venom, clearly relishing being the baddie.
+The audience loved it, stamping their feet and booing with glee.
 The Harlequin hasn’t had this much auditory fun since the good old days of 2019.

 Of course, the biggest cheer was reserved for Harlequin legend and scene-stealer Simon Bashford.
-He tottered onto stage, wearing the first in an array of fantastic frocks.
-His beehive wig changing colour throughout the show.
-Simon appreciated all the more as his usual sparring partner, Neil Wheatley is sadly not appearing live in 2021.
+He tottered onto stage, wearing the first in an array of fantastic frocks and a colour-changing beehive wig.
+Simon appreciated all the more as his usual sparring partner, Neil Wheatley isn’t live this season.

-As a consolation, he makes an Alec Guinness-esque appearance via a special video projected onto the theatre wall.
+Instead, he makes an Alec Guinness-esque appearance as a hologram projected onto the theatre wall.
 His role as genie of the lamp, is to provide words of wisdom to young Aladdin as he battles to win the hand of Princess Jasmine – a sweet Sophie Lyster in her debut and overcome the evil Abanazar.
 Neil’s absence meant the audience were safe from the traditional drenching section.
 Sadly, for us ladies there was no chance of a Christmas kiss either.
 We will have to wait until 2022 (Neil- please let it be me!)

-Kudos to Lewis Rae as Emperor of China and all he surveys as he struts across the stage like an emperor peacock, failing, like all proud rich pantomime fathers to see the joke is on him.
+Kudos to Lewis Rae as Emperor of China and all he surveys as he struts across the stage like an emperor peacock, failing to see the joke is on him.
 PC Me and PC You, Finan Mckinney and Joshua Molyneux provide a fantastic foil to the wider cast with some great dance moves to boot.
 The ensemble cast are incredible this year

 The Rick Astley finale, surely aimed at parents who were kids in the 80s is a wonderful touch.
 All the cast looked as if they are living their best lives, dancing away with enormous smiles on their faces.
-The crowd singing along behind their masks, with, it must be said, some bemused younger children looking on,
+The crowd singing along behind their masks as some bemused younger children looked on.

 For tickets click here.